 Tips for traveling with horses

 • Practice loading your horses well before your trip so that they easily load during your travels.
 No one wants to spend the time and energy trying to load a balking horse that would be better served traveling to your destination!
+If you are unfamiliar with loading and trailering horses, consider Trailering Your Horse: A Visual Guide to Safe Training and Traveling.

 • Try to keep your daily driving times to less than 10 hours.
 Remember, when you are figuring daily mileage, it takes longer to drive with a horse trailer than it takes to drive alone.